 Preparing the site for installation

-Using a post hold digger thing, dig a deep hole.
-At least 18-24 inches deep if possible.
+Using a post hold digger thing, dig two deep holes – at least 18-24 inches deep if possible.
+You’ll want to dig one at end of your raspberry planting area.

 Look around for an extra pair of hands.
 Where did your helpers go?
 Oh right…